YAH’S True SHABBAT (a.k.a SHABBOS) – The 7th Day of the Week is scheduled weekly on:

 sun-down Friday to sun-down Saturday.

-On YAHUVEH/YAHWEH GOD’S HOLY Shabbat day (Saturday), we gather together as YAHUVEH GOD’S people to worship HIM.
+On YAHUVEH (a.k.a YAHWEH) GOD’S HOLY Shabbat day (Saturday), we gather together as YAHUVEH’S people to worship HIM.

-SHABBAT is a Special Set Apart /Holy Day of YAH (a.k a GOD, in Hebrew) for us to Fellowship with HIM or spend time with HIM as well as fellow brethren in YAHUSHUA.
+SHABBAT is a Special Set Apart/Holy Day of YAH (a.k a ELOHIM, GOD) for us to Fellowship with HIM or spend time with HIM as well as fellow brethren in YAHUSHUA.

-As mankind (made in YAHUVEH GOD’S beautiful image), we are usually too busy to spend quality time with YAHUVEH GOD during the weekdays.
-That is why YAHUVEH GOD set aside one day weekly for us to stay away from work so that we can rest as well as spend time in HIS WORD and interacting with HIM.
-YAHUVEH GOD created us to have a loving obedient relationship with HIM daily.
+As mankind (made in YAHUVEH’S beautiful image), we are supposed to have quality fellowship time with YAH Almighty however the cares of this world including: how to pay our bills, etc usually lead to us to become too busy to spend quality time with YAHUVEH during the weekdays.
+This is one of the reasons as to why YAHUVEH set aside one day weekly for us to put aside and stay away from our usual daily work schedules so that we can rest as well as spend time in HIS WORD and interacting with HIM.
+YAHUVEH created us to have a loving obedient relationship with HIM daily.
 Just as HE shows us HIS LOVE daily, we are to show HIM our love to HIM.

 - Click on the following link for more information on YAH’S True SHABBAT: https://yahushua-thechiefcornerstone.com/gods-true-shabbat-info/